prabh8331/Daily_coding_practice/Python/day2.md

     print(max(filtered_list))
 ```

+### Nexted Lists
-### Given the names and grades for each student in a class of N students, store them in a nested list and print the name(s) of any student(s) having the second lowest grade.
+#### 2. Given the names and grades for each student in a class of N students, store them in a nested list and print the name(s) of any student(s) having the second lowest grade.
     Note: If there are multiple students with the second lowest grade, order their names alphabetically and print each name on a new line.

 <details>